Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 Hoisin sauce.
 Often contains garlic, and the base frequently includes fermented soybean paste plus sweeteners that can stack FODMAPs fast.
 Skip the generic bottles.
 Low-FODMAP-certified versions exist but aren't the default on most grocery shelves.

 Oyster sauce.
 Varies brand to brand.
 Many include garlic and onion.
 A few don't.
-If you can't read the label easily or can't find a certified brand, assume it's out during elimination.
+If the label is hard to read or a certified brand isn't available, assume it's out during elimination.

 Sweet soy sauce (kecap manis).
 A separate category: Monash lists this low FODMAP at 1 tablespoon, half the regular soy sauce serve.
 Fine in small splashes, not something to pour.